F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 .. note::

    CIS creates BIG-IP pool members using the information in the Kubernetes Service :code:`Endpoints` field.
+You can view all of the Service fields by running the :code:`kubectl describe services` command.

 .. code-block:: YAML